vPeteWalker/midway/db/basic_clone_api/basic_clone_api.rst

    .. warning::

-      Before proceeding, modify the **YOUR-MSSQL-VM-IP-ADDRESS** portion within line 104 in the cloud-config script with the IP address from your *FiestaDB_Dev* VM.
+      Before proceeding, modify the **YOUR-FIESTADB_DEV-VM-IP-ADDRESS** portion within line 105 in the cloud-config script with the IP address from your *FiestaDB_Dev* VM.
 No other modifications are necessary.

       Example: `- sed -i 's/REPLACE_DB_HOST_ADDRESS/10.42.69.85/g' /home/centos/Fiesta/config/config.js`

 #.
-Once the VM has completed deploying, retrieve its IP address from Prism, and open `http://<FIESTAWEB_DEV-IP-ADDRESS>:5001` in a new browser tab to access the *Fiesta* application.
+Once the VM has completed deploying, open `http://<FIESTAWEB_DEV-IP-ADDRESS>:5001` in a new browser tab to access the *Development* Fiesta application.

 Refreshing Cloned Databases
 +++++++++++++++++++++++++++

 Now that you have a functioning development environment, it's time to create some changes within your production environment.

 #.
-In a new browser tab, return to your **Production** Fiesta web app.
+In a new browser tab, return to your *Production* Fiesta web application (i.e. *FiestaWEB_Prod* web server).
 Click **Products > Add New Product**.

    .. figure:: images/16.png